|

 ... protecting the land by contributing

-to its value is therefore the most viable solution ... ... and
+to its value is therefore the most viable solution: and must

-involving the local people will be vital for bringing this about.
+involve the local people to bring this about.

 Sponsored